 Because of the spacing requirement you will need a lot of pickets or balusters even for a short length of rail.
 Balusters will certainly be the most expensive rail component for your project.
 Years ago most deck builders used wood 2x2's nailed to the deck rim and top rail to meet the requirement.
-Some builders even used lattice.
-Thankfully this practice has mostly disappeared.

 Measure the distance between rail posts.
 Measure the inside corner to corner distance for angled rail sections.